-The history of the most distinguished men will, I believe, lead us to the conclusion, that early mental culture is not necessary, in order to produce the highest powers of mind.
+The history of the most distinguished men will, I believe, lead us to the conclusion that early mental culture is not necessary, in order to produce the highest powers of mind.
 There is scarcely an instance of a great man, one who has accomplished great results, and has obtained the gratitude of mankind, who in early life received an education in reference to the wonderful labours which he afterwards performed.
-The greatest philosophers, warriors, and poets, those men who have stamped their own characters upon the age in which they lived, or who, as Cousin says, have been the "true representatives of the spirit and ideas of their time," have received no better education, when young, than their associates who were never known beyond their own neighbourhood.
-In general, their education was but small in early life.
-Self education, in after life, made them great, so far as education had any effect.
-For their elevation they were indebted to no early hot-house culture, but, like the towering oak, they grew up amid the storm and the tempest raging around.
-Parents, nurses, and early acquaintances, to be sure, relate many anecdotes of the childhood of distinguished men, and they are published as credited.
-But when the truth is known, it is ascertained that many, like Sir Isaac Newton, who, according to his own statement, was "inattentive to study, and ranked very low in the school until the age of twelve;" or like Napoleon, who is described, by those who knew him intimately when a child, as "having good health, and in other respects was like other boys," 48 do not owe their greatness to any early mental application or discipline.
-On the contrary, it often appears, that those who are kept from school by ill health or some other cause in early life, and left to follow their own inclination as respects study, manifest in after life, powers of mind which make them the admiration of the world.49
+The greatest philosophers, warriors, and poets,-those men who have stamped their own characters upon the age in which they lived, or who, as Cousin says, have been the

+'true representatives of the spirit and ideas of their time,'-have received no better education, when young, than their associates who were never known beyond their own neighbourhood.
+In general their education was but small in early life.
+Self-education, in after life, made them great, so far as education had any effect.
+For their elevation they were indebted to no early hot-house culture; but, like the towering oak, they grew up amid the storm and the tempest raging around.
+Parents, nurses, and early acquaintances, to be sure, relate many anecdotes of the childhood of distinguished men, and they are published and credited.
+But when the truth is known, it is ascertained that many-like Sir Isaac Newton, who, according to his own statement, was 'inattentive to study, and ranked very low in the school, until the age of twelve;' or, like Napoleon, who is described, by those who knew him intimately when a child, as 'having good health, and in other respects was like other boys,'\-do not owe their greatness to any early mental application or discipline.
+On the contrary, it often appears that those who are kept from school by ill health, or some other cause in early life, and left to follow their own inclination as respects study, manifest in after-life powers of mind, which make them the admiration of the world.\ says, 'My uncles have a thousand times assured me that Napoleon, in his boyhood, had none of that singularity of character attributed to him.'